• It’s Now or Never Sale – Ends Nov 29th!

 2. Changing from one prescription to another.

 No matter which one you are going through, many issues might be arising.
 Some minor problems will occur until your eyes automatically get used to new glasses.
 These usually go away very soon.
 Your eyes and your brain take time to process new images and a clearer vision.
-So, when was the last time you changed your prescription?
+So, when was the last time you changed your new prescription?
 Is this your first time trying on eyeglasses?
 In each case, your brain might need a day or two to process these sharp new images.
 Typically, you may have been compensating for a poor vision for a while and your brain will automatically adjust to your new glasses quite rapidly.

 Man putting on prescription eyeglasses with blurred background